Updated: Jan 26

 It was evident to family members that traditional British "club" style management was no longer tenable.
 Further, regulators were insisting that outsiders sit on the board.

 The active partnership positions, including the role of the CEO, were held by the current generation, comprised of four cousins - two men, two women.
-However, the fathers and uncles that made up the previous generation, were a daily presence and reminder of “how the company should be run.”
+However, the fathers and uncles that made up the previous generation were a daily presence and reminder of "how the company should be run."
 Meaningful communication had broken down between the two generations.
 In-fighting and frustration were hampering initiatives started by the cousins.
-In addition, a hands-off approach to managing employees was hindering effectiveness of
+In addition, a hands-off approach to managing employees was hindering the effectiveness of

-Empathy: The Partners learned to listen to and acknowledge the motivation and requirements of their cousins, better understanding and acknowledging their own, and each other’s, strengths and limitations.
+Empathy: The Partners learned to listen to and acknowledge the motivation and requirements of their cousins, better understanding and acknowledging their own and each other's strengths and limitations.

-Alignment: The four cousins uncovered and codified their shared principles and values, enabling them to create a Charter of Purpose for their partnership.
+Alignment: The four cousins uncovered and codified shared principles and values, enabling them to create a Charter of Purpose for their partnership.